intel/linux-sgx/SampleCode/RemoteAttestation/README.txt

 How to Build/Execute the Sample Code
 ------------------------------------
 1. Install Intel(R) Software Guard Extensions (Intel(R) SGX) SDK for Linux* OS
+2. Enclave test key(two options):
+    a.
+Install openssl first, then the project will generate a test key<isv_enclave_private_test.pem> automatically when you build the project.
+    b.
+Rename your test key(3072-bit RSA private key) to <isv_enclave_private_test.pem> and put it under the <isv_enclave> folder.
-2. Make sure your environment is set:
+3. Make sure your environment is set:
     $ source ${sgx-sdk-install-path}/environment
-3. Build the project with the prepared Makefile:
+4. Build the project with the prepared Makefile:
     a.
 Hardware Mode, Debug build:
         $ make
     b.
 Hardware Mode, Pre-release build: